ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 ![Skip_Changelog_Label_Commit_Message](./assets/Skip_Changelog_Label_Commit_Message.png)

-Lastly, if the workflow encounters an error (e.g., empty description for entry prefix), then the parsing process will fail, and a custom error message will be posted along side a `failed changeset` label:
+Lastly, if the workflow encounters an error (e.g., empty description for specific prefix), then the parsing process will fail, and a custom error message will be posted along side a `failed changeset` label:

 ![Error_Comment_and_Failed_Changeset_Label_Commit_Message.png](./assets/Error_Comment_and_Failed_Changeset_Label_Commit_Message.png)

-For the case of entries that will result in errors, you can check the examples below for reference:
+A set of examples with entries resulting in errors are listed beneath:

 ```
 // Including "skip" with another category